 - Dependent on caregiver in most situations

-- His orange jersey indicates that he presents a medium risk of static and dynamic physical overload to caregivers who provide assistance without the right equipment.
+- His orange jersey shows that he represents medium risk of static and dynamic overload to caregivers when not using proper equipment

 - Stimulation of functional mobility for Carl is very important